 The room has cable TV with a variety of channels from Laos, Thailand and Vietnam.
 There are a few channels and movies in English.

 The room’s best feature is the refrigerator.
 It is stocked with bottled water, soft drinks, and two cans of local beer.
 The contents are free.
 The maid replaces any used items daily.

 Breakfast for two is included in the rate.
 The restaurant is next to the hotel.

 Breakfast was very good, especially the fruit.
 I liked the warming stand for the coffee pot.
 The restaurant is also open for lunch and diner, but I ate only breakfast here.

-In spite of the fact that I am a wimp when it comes to anything remotely related to snakes, Villa Nagara was an great hotel for my stay in Luang Prabang.
+In spite of the fact that I am a wimp when it comes to anything remotely related to snakes, Villa Nagara was a great hotel for my stay in Luang Prabang.
 It has an excellent location in the old quarter and is reasonably priced.
-I thought the free minibar was a nice feature, and it wasn’t even advertised in the materials I read.
+The free minibar was a great feature, and it wasn’t even advertised in the materials I read.